-Do not read this first paragraph for Section 1.
-Read all paragraphs for Sections 2-4 ONLY.
+Do not read the first paragraph below for Section 1.
+Read only the second paragraph for Section 1.
+Read both paragraphs below for Sections 2-4.

 One of the questions may ask you to write a response.
 Enter your response in the box provided on your screen.
 There will be enough space for you to complete your response.
 If your response is longer than the space provided, a scroll bar will appear.
 You will be able to use the scroll bar to review your entire response.
 Only responses entered in the box will be scored.